 On arrival transfer by Flybus shuttle bus from Keflavik Airport to your accommodation in Reykjavík.
 Time to explore Iceland's capital on your own.
 The city centre is a small area characterised by eclectic and colourful houses, good shopping, dining and drinking.
 Reykjavík has recently established itself as a haven for food lovers, with numerous restaurants taking advantage of the abundance of local seafood, meat and game.
 Reykjavik has many wonderful museums including the National Museum displaying artefacts from the first settlement to the modern age, giving an excellent overview of Iceland's history and culture, the Reykjavik 871+2 Settlement Museum, an archaeological museum based around a 10th century Viking longhouse unearthed in 2001, the Reykjavik Art Museum and the National Gallery.
 Overnight at Icelandair Hotel Natura or similar.

 Meet your guide at your hotel this morning and depart Reykjavik.
 Travel west, passing the town of Borgarnes and climb the Grábrók volcano crater.
-In the afternoon visit a natural history and seal museum in a small fishing village in Northwest Iceland and stroll around the local harbour.
 Further north we stop at the turf church of Víðimýri which has been extensively restored to its original form and is widely considered one of the purest and most beautiful examples of traditional Icelandic architecture.
 We continue past scenic fjord landscapes and over several mountain passes until we reach Akureyri, the capital of North Iceland.
 Overnight in Akureyri at Icelandair Hotel Akureyri or similar.

 In the morning we explore Akureyri, a charming town of 17,000 inhabitants, visit the botanical gardens, and enjoy the panoramic view over Eyjafjörður fjord.
 In the afternoon, we travel to an important place in Iceland's history, Goðafoss, the spectacular waterfalls of the Gods.
 We continue to Lake Mývatn which is known for its geological wonders, (seasonal) active bird life, bizarre lava formations at Kálfaströnd, pseudo craters at Skutustadir and the tephra cone at Hverfjall.
 Then enjoy a relaxing soak at the Mývatn Nature Baths, in waters that contain a unique blend of minerals, silicates and geothermal micro-organisms.
 The warm soothing waters benefit both skin and spirit alike!
 Overnight at Hotel Sel-Mývatn at Lake Mývatn or similar.